 Air Jordan 34 Basketball Shoes

-By creating the Air Jordan 34, the Jordan brand decided to move in a slightly different direction and focus on providing players with a lightweight, top-performance shoe.
+By creating the Air Jordan 34, the Jordan brand moved in a slightly different direction and focused on providing players with a lightweight, top-performance shoe.

 We’d like to believe they’ve succeeded, as the shoe is a victim of an immense amount of praise.

 They have a built-in herringbone traction pattern that works well in hardwood floors, providing players with an exceptional amount of traction to perform crossovers or explosive movements without slipping.

 Under Armour Curry 3 Zero 3 Basketball Shoes

 At such an affordable price, the Curry 3 Zero 3 also perform marvelously, with the traction being top-notch on clean courts.

 Being made with synthetic leather, they’re not super durable, but they provide you with a very solid and comfortable fit, and most importantly, exceptional mobility as they’re lightweight.